DIY Wood Block Art

 Next up is cutting the wood.
 I’ll be honest, this was my second time using a miter saw by myself (our Bathroom Modern Board and Batten was my first time) and it took me at least 15 solid minutes to remember how to unlock the saw to even get started.
 I remembered there was a lock or screw that I had to pull and it took a moment of fiddling around before I remembered.

 ALL THAT TO SAY.
 Don’t give up if you are new to power tools.
-Don’t think you can’t do it because you are a girl.
+Don’t think you can’t do it because you are a female.
 It’s OKAY to fiddle around a bit to remember that you simply have to push the handle down AND THEN can unlock the saw.
+(Four years after I built this project, I love reading these encouraging words to myself.
+My skills have wildly improved, but when you are just starting out – be nice to yourself!)

-After the boards were cut, I hand sanded each edge of all twelve squares.
+After the boards were cut, I hand sanded each rough edge of all twelve squares.

 Flush Mount Plates for the blocks